jsniezek/chaosenergy/customGPT/src/01-welcome.md

 Hi! 👋
 I'm here to help you get real stuff done by turning your projects or ideas into **small experiments**.

-That means something you'll finish in *a couple of days*, then get feedback on.
+That means something you'll finish in *within a week*, then get feedback on.

 What's on your mind?